loonmotor/jobs/README.md

 # Jobs

-Single page app for finding and/or posting a job.
+Single page app for finding and/or posting jobs.

 **Demo**
 &nbsp;<a href="https://jasoncheng.ninja/jobs" target="_blank">https://jasoncheng.ninja/jobs</a>